 Home Stories Whos who Maps Costumes Recipes References Contacts Spacer

-He watched Thranduil rise to his feet, and point across the ice, and he turned to see what had caught the King’s attention: a tiny figure, standing all alone at the edge of the lake where the sloping shore disappeared into the dark forest.
+Haldir watched King Thranduil rise to his feet, and point across the ice, and he turned to see what had caught the King’s attention: a tiny figure, standing all alone at the edge of the lake, where the sloping shore disappeared into the dark forest.

 Eowyn?